juhp/stack-all/README.md

-`stack-all` by default runs `stack build` over recent Stackage LTS major versions and Nightly (current default is nightly, lts-17, lts-16, lts-14,... , lts-11) corresponding to the latest major ghc minor verions.
+`stack-all` by default runs `stack build` over recent Stackage LTS major versions and Nightly (current default is nightly, lts-17, lts-16, lts-14,... , lts-11) corresponding to latest major ghc minor versions.

 `stack-all` can use `stack-ltsXX.yaml` files to override the default `stack.yaml` file for particular lts major versions.
-Note that a `stack-ltsXX.yaml` file will also be used for earlier lts major version until another `stack-ltsYY.yaml` file is found.
+Note that a `stack-ltsXX.yaml` file will also be used for earlier lts major versions until another `stack-ltsYY.yaml` file is found.
 For example if you have `stack-lts14.yaml` and `stack-lts12.yaml` files in your project, then `stack.yaml` will be used as normal to build nightly, lts-17 and lts-16, `stack-lts14.yaml` will be used for building lts-14 and lts-13,